raycad/spark/README.md

 # The default spark cluster has 3 nodes includes 1 master and 2 workers
 $ start_containers.sh

-# If you want to create 1 spark worker in other machine (assume that the ip of the spark master is 192.168.1.10), you can do like that
+# If you want to create 1 spark worker in other machine (assume that the ip of the spark master is 192.168.1.10), you can do like that:
 $ start_containers.sh NO 192.168.1.10 1
 ```